Palliative care, sometimes also called supportive care, is given to a patient who has a serious or life-threatening disease, such as lung cancer.

 - Help patients and families explore their beliefs and values so they can find peace or move toward acceptance

-What effect can palliative care have?
+What benefits can palliative care have?

 - Better quality of life